sindresorhus/awesome-scifi/readme.md

 Categories: `thriller`

-An independent movie showing how humans react and interact with the technologies that surround them, in this case, the world of video games in perfect virtual reality. - [@damaru2](https://github.com/damaru2)
+This is an independent movie, their budget wasn't very good and thus maybe the shots and the special effects are not the best, but it has all the good elements of a scifi movie and a thriller.
+I liked all the details about how the perfect virtual reality devices work and what the users feel when in game. - [@damaru2](https://github.com/damaru2)

 > A game designer on the run from assassins must play her latest virtual reality creation with a marketing trainee to determine if the game has been damaged.